WHAT IS AN UNSUCCESSFUL WORK ATTEMPT?

 SPECIAL CONDITIONS FOR AN UNSUCCESSFUL WORK ATTEMPT

 The SSA considers special conditions when looking at a UWA.
-For example, you may work under conditions that accommodate your impairments or you may work due to an unusual job opportunity, such as in a sheltered workshop.
+For example, you may work under conditions that has accommodations for your physical or mental condition.
+Or, you may be working due to an unusual job opportunity, such as in a sheltered workshop.
 These are special conditions.

 Special or unusual conditions, for example, may be that you require special assistance from other employees to perform your job.
-Likewise, your supervisor may allow you to work irregular hours or take frequent rest period.
-Some employers give the worker special equipment to help them work despite their disability.
+Likewise, your boss may allow you to work irregular hours or take many rest period.
+Some employers give the worker special equipment to help them work despite their illness.

 Also, some people are only able to work due to specially arranged circumstances, such as when they need help getting ready for work.
 Or, they need help traveling to and from work.

 Additionally, special conditions exist when a worker performs at lower production rate than other workers and the employer allows it.
 Another example that we often see is, despite the medical condition, a family member employs the worker.

 Likewise, your employer may keep you on the payroll due to your years of loyal work for the company.
 Also, your employer may let you keep your job for other altruistic reasons.

 It is important to note that a work effort of over 6 months cannot be an UWA even if your work ended due to illness and even if your earnings go below the non-SGA level.

 WHAT IS A CLOSED PERIOD OF DISABILITY BENEFITS AND CAN YOU HAVE AN UNSUCCESSFUL WORK ATTEMPT DURING ONE?

 A closed period of benefits means you win benefits, but your period of disability has a beginning and an end.
 However, a closed period cannot exist unless you have been off work for 12 months or more.